Skip to main content

 Start with a new box

-New boxes are more able to withstand the pressures of shipping, handling, and all the potential bumps along the way.
-So, if you can, we suggest using a brand-new, corrugated cardboard box that isn't too large for the item you're sending.
+• New Boxes are Better: New boxes are more able to withstand the pressures of shipping, handling, and all the potential bumps along the way.
+If you can, we suggest using a brand-new, corrugated cardboard box that isn't too large for the item you're sending.

-In general, your box size should only be big enough to allow about 1-2 inches of space around the item.
-You should then fill in that extra space with packing material to protect your item ๐Ÿ‘
+• Box Size Matters: In general, your box size should only be big enough to allow about 1-2 inches of space around the item.
+You should then fill in that extra space with packing material to protect your item 👍

 Protect your item with packing material